SodiumZH/NFF-Girls/wiki/gameplay-en.md

 When the fishing hook hits an entity, right click to pull the entity without retrieving the hook.
 Each pulling action consumes only 1 durability.
 The pulling force is 3 times to vanilla Fishing Rod (4x for item entities).
 Shift + right click to retrieve the hook.

  It can be repaired on the Anvil with Reinforcing Chain.

+*Note: A rare bug is observed in which the hook cannot be thrown.
+In this case Shift + right click may fix it.*